-The eIDAS regulation is a key foundational stone in the creation of the pan-European Digital Single Market.
+The eIDAS regulation is a key foundational stone in creating the pan-European Digital Single Market.
 It provides the essential elements to build a robust and secure electronic identification system and reliable trust services.
-Without the tools that eIDAS enables, a number of other EU directives and initiatives would not be able to function effectively - or at all.
+Without the tools that eIDAS enables, several EU directives and initiatives would not be able to function effectively - or at all.

-eIDAS regulates electronic identification, electronic signatures, electronic seals, qualified digital certificates and a whole host of authentication mechanisms and tools.
-It provides a hitherto unprecedented level of transparency and interoperability that is fundamental to the creation of a true digital market.
-In this two-part series, we examine how the eIDAS Regulation impacts and enables other key EU initiatives.
+eIDAS regulates electronic identification, electronic signatures, electronic seals, qualified digital certificates, and a whole host of authentication mechanisms and tools.
+It provides a hitherto unprecedented level of transparency and interoperability that is fundamental to creating a true digital market.
+This two-part series examines how the eIDAS Regulation impacts and enables other key EU initiatives.

 PSD2 - Revised Payment Services Directive